-Table 2 and Figure 1 present and analyze the adoption level of GAP technologiesWith mean adoption index values of 79.39 and 77.65, respectively, it can be inferred that medium adoption, followed by high adoption, was the most common adoption strategy for chilli cultivation practices among 68.89 and 48.89 percent of contract farmers and noncontract farmers, respectively.
+Table 2 and Figure 1 present and analyze the adoption level of GAP technologies with mean adoption index values of 79.39 and 77.65, respectively, it can be inferred that medium adoption, followed by high adoption, was the most common adoption strategy for chilli cultivation practices among 68.89 and 48.89 percent of contract farmers and noncontract farmers, respectively.
 The findings corroborated those of studies by Thakur (2020), Mane (2012), Pawar (2008), Reddy et al. (2018), Rathore et al. (2016), Verma et al. (2015), and Goudappa et al (2012).
 Conversely, 18 and 40.00 percent of them had low adoption levels, with mean technology scores of 3 and 6.67 percent.
 The adoption rate among FPO farmers was found to be high at 73.33 percent and medium at 24.44 percent.
 The outcomes matched those of Sharma et al. (2015).

 Because knowledge restricts an individual's actions, it is likely that the majority of respondents in the contract and noncontract farming categories fall into the medium adoption category.
 This may be attributed to the fact that most respondents possess medium to high levels of knowledge.
 The results are outlined with the results of Ranish et. al., (2001), Reddy et al (2018) and Divya and Shiva Kumar (2014).
 Whereas most of the FPO farmers fall under the high adoption category.